chimericdream/cadence/documentation/bridge-name.json.md

-The `adapter-name.json` file is the core configuration for each adapter.
+The `bridge-name.json` file is the core configuration for each bridge.
 The basic structure looks like this:

 ```json
 {